Azferry/azure-paloalto-deployment/README.md

 Follow the steps below to deploy the configuration for the firewall:

-1. Login using the default user account
-2. Create a new service account
+1. Change to the directory ```cd .\palo-config```
+2. Initialize the Terraform environment - ```terraform init```
+3. Modify the Terraform files to include your specific configuration settings.
+4. Run ```terraform plan``` to validate the configuration.
+5. If the configuration is valid, run the command ```terraform apply``` to configure the palo.

 ## Post-deployment Steps

 After the deployment is complete, perform the following post-deployment steps:

 1. Change the users password from the default
+2. Create a service account for go forward configuration with terraform
-2. Configure the firewall policies and rules.
+3. Configure the firewall policies and rules.
-3. Configure the interfaces and zones.
+4. Configure the interfaces and zones.
-4. Configure the routing tables and virtual network gateways.
+5. Configure the routing tables and virtual network gateways.
-5. Test the connectivity and functionality of the firewall.
+6. Test the connectivity and functionality of the firewall.

 ## Troubleshooting